LukasBader31415/Data-Driven-Modeling-WS24-25/README.md

 ### Course Objective

-The course **[Data Mining]** aims to provide students with an in-depth understanding of Data Science methods and tools.
+The course **[Data Driven Modeling WS2425]** aims to provide students with an in-depth understanding of Data Science methods and tools.
 Students work in groups on a real-world Data Science project, applying the knowledge gained from lectures in practice.

 ### Project Milestones